 - Feeling safe and secure in school

 When asked a simple question, ‘Why do you come here?’, children had the most unusual answers.
 They are under the impression that school is ‘work’, and that it is impossible that they enjoy their lessons.
-If they enjoyed their lessons, they concluded that they were playing, and not learning.
+If they enjoyed their lessons, they thought that they were playing, and not learning.
 This came as a shock to many teachers, although they are the ones who created this mindset.
 School is for working.
 Preschool is for playing.
 This mindset is very appalling and it needs to be changed in order for inclusion to take place, and of course, teachers need to change their methods and to promote enjoyable learning and gamification.

 Iris Keating and her colleagues visited ten primary schools in the north-west of England and asked young children about the things that they were doing in their reception classes.
 One child who had done PE, music and sand in a day commented, ‘Well I’ve not done any work today, I don’t know why I came to school’ (Keating et al., 2000, p.
 443).